-While they may have sufficed back in 2013 when the Xbox One launched, 500GB hard drives don’t quite cut it when there are half a decade’s worth of games to download.
+Although all the way back when the Xbox One launched in 2013, they may have sufficed, 500GB hard drives don’t quite cut it when there are half a decade’s worth of games to download.
 If you’re an Xbox One or Xbox One X owner currently, you’ll know of this trouble.
 Luckily, expanding your storage with an external hard drive is simple and affordable.
 We’ve gathered up a list of our top picks for the best external hard drive for Xbox One.
 Here they are.

 Thankfully for all of us, when creating the Xbox One, Microsoft thought ahead far enough to realise that people would need to use external hard drives in order to install the games they want to play.
 Not only did the company build the system with external hard drive capabilities in mind, but have even gone as far as to partner up with Seagate to create an Xbox branded external hard drive – an officially licensed third-party drive, to be precise.

 If you’d like to take a look at the other side of the gaming fence, you can check out our guide to the best external hard drive for PS4 as well, or have a look at the best Nintendo Switch Micro SD cards

 Do I need an external hard drive for Xbox One?

 If you’re only ever going to be playing a handful of games on your Xbox One S or Xbox One X console, then no, the answer is no. If, however, you’re going to be playing more than Madden, FIFA and Call of Duty each year, odds are very good that you’ll need an external hard drive sooner or later.
 Games are getting bigger with each passing release, with game storage demands ballooning up to 70GB and 80GB in some recent cases.
 If you’re trying to fit everything onto the built-in drive, you’re going to hit a wall sooner than you think.

 How do I use an Xbox One external hard drive?